ruthsarian/pxt-swge-beacon/README.md

 * **note**: this block may be found under "bluetooth : more"

 ### SWGE Advanced Location Beacon `zone, react_interval, rssi`
-* `zone`: Select from a drop-down list the location the beacon should represent.
+* `zone`: Set the location zone for the beacon.
+Valid values are 1 - 7.
 * `react_interval`: Controls how long the droid will wait before its next reaction to the same beacon.
-A minimum value is about 1 minute.
+This value is in seconds, then multiplied by 5.
+For example, a value of 24 would cause the droid to react every 2 minutes (24 x 5 = 120 seconds or 2 minutes).
+The minimum reaction time interval is 1 minute.
+This means any value less than 12 will be treated as 12 (12 x 5 = 60 seconds) by the droid.
 * `rssi`: The minimum signal strength the droid must receive the beacon before it reacts.
-Value is in dBm and the default value is -90 which offers maximum distance.
+Value is in dBm and the default value is -90 which offers maximum distance (tens of feet).
 A value of around -26 will be a minimum distance of a few inches.
 * **note**: this block can be found under the bluetooth "more" subsection.

 ## Supported targets